 What is osteosarcoma?

-Osteosarcoma is a kind of bone cancer that most often affects children and teenagers.
+Osteosarcoma is a kind of bone cancer that most often affects children, teenagers, and young adults between the ages of 10 and 20.
 It usually begins in a leg bone (either the femur or the tibia) near the knee or in the upper arm bone (the humerus) near the shoulder.
-Osteosarcoma can metastasize (spread) to other parts of the body, most often to the lungs or to other bones.
+Osteosarcoma can metastasize (spread) to other parts of the body.
+Most often it spreads to the lungs or to other bones.

-Most people who have osteosarcoma do not feel or look sick.
+Most people who have osteosarcoma don’t feel or look sick.
 An osteosarcoma tumor may cause a dull aching pain in the bone or joint around the tumor.
 Often, there is a firm swelling or lump in the area of the pain.
 This swelling is caused by the tumor growing inside the bone.

 What causes osteosarcoma?

-Physical exam: The doctor will check for general signs of health as well as examine the place around the swelling, lump or break.
+- Physical exam: The doctor will check for general signs of health as well as examine the place around the swelling, lump, or break.
 The doctor will also ask about any previous health conditions or medical treatments.

-X-ray: An X-ray is usually the first imaging test your doctor will order.
+- X-ray: An X-ray is usually the first imaging test your doctor will order.
 If there is a tumor, it will usually show up on the X-ray.

-Other tests: The doctor may recommend other tests to see if the cancer has spread to the lungs or other organs.
+- Other tests: The doctor may recommend other tests to see if the cancer has spread to the lungs or other organs.
 For example, a bone scan will help the doctor see if the cancer has spread to other bones.
 Other tests may also be needed.

 Surgery is performed to remove the tumor.
 Almost everyone who has this type of cancer can have “limb-sparing” surgery.
 In this surgery, the tumor is removed along with the area of bone that it grew in.
 Then the doctor replaces the missing bone so that, after rehabilitation, the joint will still work normally.
 In some cases, the doctor may recommend amputation (removal of the limb) as the best way to remove the tumor.

-Many people who have osteosarcoma will need physical therapy for several months after the surgery.
+Many people who have osteosarcoma will need physical therapy for several months after surgery.
 If amputation is necessary, rehabilitation may last for much longer.
 There are many new prosthetic treatments now available to help people who have had amputations regain movement and independence.

 After the treatment is over, you or your loved one will:

-Need to see the bone cancer specialist regularly for several years
+- Need to see the bone cancer specialist regularly for several years.

-Have X-rays to check for problems with any replaced pieces of bone
+- Have X-rays to check for problems with any replaced pieces of bone.

-My child has osteosarcoma.
+- My child has osteosarcoma.
 How can I make him/her more comfortable?

-My child walks with a limp, but there’s no swelling.
+- My child walks with a limp, but there’s no swelling.
 Should he/she be tested for osteosarcoma?

-After my treatment for osteosarcoma is over, how often will I have to come back for follow-up visits?
+- After my treatment for osteosarcoma is over, how often will I have to come back for follow-up visits?

 - I’m in my 40s and I have a swelling in my leg.
 Could it be osteosarcoma?

-How long will I have to be in physical therapy after surgery?
+- How long will I have to be in physical therapy after surgery?